We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pain or tingling in your legs

 When herpes blisters break, fluid will spill out and may cause more pain.
-The blisters may not heal for four weeks.
+The blisters may not heal for 4 weeks.

-You can have an outbreak at any time after getting the virus.
-After the first outbreak, symptoms are usually less severe, but can still be painful.
+You can have an outbreak at any time after contracting the virus.
+After the first outbreak, symptoms are usually less severe but can still be painful.

 Pimples, or acne, develop when oil and dead skin builds up in a skin pore or hair follicle.